meer-habib-dev/Mini_Twitter/README.md

 - `_app`: This folder is the main container of all the code inside your application.
   - `@lib`: This folder contains all actions that can be dispatched to redux.
     - `api` : 'Handles all the api call through out the app'
-    - `components`: Folder to store any common component that you use through your app (such as a generic button)
     - `assets`: Asset folder to store all images, vectors, etc.
     - `constants`: Folder to store any kind of constant that you have.
+    - `Hooks`: Holds all reusable hooks.
+    - `utils`: Holds all the utility functions.
     - `store`: Folder to put all redux middlewares and the store.
+  - `components`: Folder to put all redux middlewares and the store.
+    - `common`: Holds all the common ui components (like button, input, alert).
     - `navigation`: Folder to store the navigators.
-    - `StackNavigator` :
+      - `StackNavigator` : Holds all stack screens.
-    - `TabNavigator` :
+      - `TabNavigator` : Holds all tab screens.
     - `screens`: Folder that contains all your application screens/features.
       - `Screen`: Each screen should be stored inside its folder and inside it a file for its code and a separate one for the styles and tests.
         - `index.js`
         - `Screen.styles.js`
         - `utils` : contains respective screens data, hooks and functions
 - `App.js`: Main component that starts your whole app.
 - `index.js`: Entry point of your application as per React-Native standards.

 ## Setup environments